bbu/quaint-lang/README.md

 X. When building with make, the executable will be put in `./build/make/quaint`.
 When building with Xcode, the executable will be in `./build/xcode/quaint`.

+Note: building with the `-flto` link-time optimisation flag tends to fail on some older GCC versions.
+GCC seems to do some improper optimisations at `-O2`, too.
+Prefer Clang for building.

 To try it, type `./build/make/quaint ./examples/fibonacci.q`.

 Other Unixes have not been tested, but Quaint should very likely be able to work